gettalong/hexapdf/man/man1/hexapdf.1.md

 `--strict`

 : Enable strict parsing and validation.
-By default, correctable parse error and validation problems are treated as warnings which allows processing most PDF files.
+By default, correctable parse error and validation problems are treated as warnings which allows processing most PDF files, even many corrupt ones and ones not strictly following the PDF specifcation.
 If this option is used, correctable parse errors and uncorrectable validation problems are treated as errors.

   Note that a PDF file may have validation errors and still be usable since most viewing applications are very forgiving.